amandaemmanuel/Recipe_Box/README.md

 This  is a recipe box Rails App to store recipes with pretty pictures, ingredient lists and directions.
+Customization: Auto-generates a meal plan of 3 recipes

 * This app uses HAML